 Michael Trower Property Management have the largest selection of properties available, ranging from studio flats to luxury family homes.
 By registering your details we can match properties to your individual requirements.
 Hopefully, you will find your property straightaway, but if not, you can be alerted by text or email every time a new property becomes available.
 This gives you priority to view the property before it is publicly marketed.

 Our friendly staff will help you to choose a selection of properties to view.
-You can select your properties online at home or at our offices where you can browse our property selections with complimentary fresh coffee.
-We have courtesy cars available should you require transportation.
+You can select your properties online at home or at our offices where you can browse our property.
 To view any of our properties just contact the office.

 We recommend you make your offer without delay as rental properties let very quickly.
 We will negotiate between you and the Landlord to agree; the length of the tenancy, the rent, the start date and any special conditions.
 Any acceptance of offer is always subject to contract, receiving satisfactory references and receipt of cleared funds for the advanced rent and deposit.
 We will ask you for a holding deposit of £200 which will reserve the property for you while we confirm the tenancy with the landlord and obtain your references.
 Please note that you must be over eighteen to rent a property.